 4.4 Meetings with parents

-Where there is an emerging pattern to a pupil’s absence or if attendance drops below 88% with or without explanation, the school will send an initial letter/email to parents.
+Where there is an emerging pattern to a pupil’s absence or if attendance drops below 90% with or without explanation, the school will send an initial letter/email to parents.
+A pupil with attendance below 90% is classed as a persistent absentee.
 3 weeks will be given for attendance to improve.
 If no improvement is made parents will be sent a second letter requesting a meeting with the headteacher.

 4.5 Referral to the Education Welfare Service